chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 After doing the same with the according Main Stats Layer, the **Shift Command** Dashboard already works.

-A Multiple Main stats Layer needs you to set the **nodeactive** variables in the script below the nodeaddresses to define which node slots of the 6 given to pull data from.
-Set either 1 or 0.
+A **Multiple Main stats** Layer needs you to set the **nodeactive** _variables in the script below the nodeaddresses_ to define which node slots of the 6 given to pull data from.
+Set either 1 to activate or 0 to deactivate.

 Activating the Online-Status-Layer again, now click on the "run apple script" at the top center.
 This triggers commands when pushing the area of the TouchBar where the building block/layer is appearing.